 There was a “cursory” search for the driver of the Saturn on the night of Maura’s disappearance 2.9.04.
 Lieutenant John Scarinza of the New Hampshire State Police reports that police made a presumption that the driver of the Saturn wanted to avoid contact with the police:

 “… the initial accident investigation led police officers to believe this was simply a case of someone who had been involved in a motor vehicle accident and wished at least initially that night not to have contact with the police.”Investigation Discovery Disappeared episode “Miles to Nowhere”

 There were still some efforts to locate the driver of the Saturn by police (Sergeant Cecil Smith of the Haverhill Police Department), a NHSP officer (the aforementioned Lt.
 John Monaghan), local neighbors and some members of the Fire Department and Emergency Medical Services.
 In total the foot search that night covered the game trail, Old Peters Road, and up and down both sides of 112 and was conducted for “about an hour” (APN interview).
 Indeed, the Fire Department arrived at 7:56PM and left at 8:49PM.
-[Note: I don’t know what is meant by the game trail, but I assume it is near the Weathered Barn – I will update when I receive confirmation].
+[Note: the game trail or gaming trail runs along the Westman’s backfields the length of their property to the Atwood’s property].

 According to one person who was part of the search that night

 I can only speak for fire and EMS, we did not search past the Bradley Hill Road on that side and not past Atwood’s on that side.
 That was because there were no footprints at all.
 We did not search the other direction at all because we had come that way and hadn’t seen anybody despite that BOL.
 I would say that we looked “for an hour “would be quite an overstatement.Abby Kennedy – Maura Murray facebook official group 4.7.2020